Chir0student/AppAddict-Rasticrac/README.md

 AppAddict-Rasticrac
 ===================

-Rasticrac with MEGA.co.nz and AppAddict Upload
+Rasticrac with MEGA.co.nz upload and AppAddict submission!

 Created by tjglass and DblD

-An edited and improved version of iRastignac's cracking script Rasticrac
+An edited and improved version of iRastignac's cracking script Rasticrac!

 Changelog: